SpongeCodes/coding-contests/leetcode/weekly/weekly-404/README.md

 LeetCode Weekly Contest 400 Editorial:

-1. brute force trying both cases where we start with BLUE or RED\
+1. brute force trying both cases where we start with BLUE or RED<br/>